-You may wonder why, as a medical team specializing in man boob surgery in New York, we would write about disguising moobs.
+You may wonder why, as a medical team specializing in man boob surgery, we would write about disguising moobs.
 We actually care about each and every guy with this problem, whether or not male breast reduction surgery is in his future.
-That’s why we counsel many people online at gynecomastia.org each month, as well as welcoming guys for New York man boob surgery to our Park Avenue clinic.
+That’s why we counsel many people online at gynecomastia.org each month, as well as welcoming guys to banish the moobs in our Boca Raton clinic.

 That said, here’s our advice about clothing for man boobs.

 1) Invest in a good compression garment or two.

 No matter what you call it—a compression shirt, vest or garment—this tight top layer should be your best friend.
 They come in a variety of styles, including tank tops and shirts with sleeves.
 We suggest you don’t skimp on the cost as quality is important here.

 You can perform online searches and find many options.
 Be sure to read the reviews and look for sizing information.
 Or you can browse the forums on gynecomastia.org to see what types and brands other guys recommend.